CatalaLang/catala-formalization/README.md

-# Artifact for "Scaling Up Mechanized Proof Automation for Small-step Semantics"
+# Artifact for "Abstract Machines and Small-step Semantics: a Winning Ticket for Proof Automation?"

-This is the companion artifact to the paper "Scaling Up Mechanized Proof Automation for Small-step Semantics".
+This is the companion artifact to the paper "Abstract Machines and Small-step Semantics: a Winning Ticket for Proof Automation?".

 This artifact contains the Rocq code described in the paper.